-"The purposes of the event is for the community to embrace, support and care for its children, as well as take care of each other," said Tonemah.
+"The purpose of the event is for the community to embrace, support, and care for its children, as well as take care of each other," said Tonemah.
 "What's amazing about the event is that the artists donate their time because they embrace giving back to the community, and we have had some of the best Native artists from around the country.
 It is truly a sense of community."

 Over the past several years, Native American musician and artist Randy Kemp (Choctaw/Euchee/Muscogee-Creek) has taken the helm to carry on this mission.
 “It’s an honor to continue this spirited tradition for our Native American community.
 Through this annual event of music, volunteerism and donations give a vital voice to our community about wellness, relationships, and challenge we all face together."